Skip to main content

 8. Other measurable factors of indicators identified by the department

-Indicators B, C, and F have insufficient data at this time to be included in the first dashboard.
+Indicator F has insufficient data at this time to be included in the current dashboard.
 See below for a description.

 Methods and Data Sources

-For each of the following indicators, the dashboard uses information from the U.S. Census Bureau American Community Survey (ACS) and decennial census to provide data for all of these variables.
-The 2025 edition of the Housing Equity Indicators uses 2017 and 2022 five-year ACS data.
+For each of the following indicators, the dashboard uses information from the U.S. Census Bureau American Community Survey (ACS) and decennial Census to provide data for all of these variables.
+The 2026 edition of the Housing Equity Indicators uses 2019 and 2024 five-year ACS data.
 Additional data sources used for a specific indicator are noted.
-OHCS has included analysis and visualizations of each indicator for every Oregon city with a population greater than 10,000.
+OHCS has included analysis and visualizations of each indicator for every local government in Oregon with a population greater than 10,000.
+An additional 2026 update will include similar analysis and visualizations of each indicator for Tillamook County and Urban Unincorporated Lands (UULs) within the Portland Tri-County Area.

 Indicator A) Housing outcomes

 The ORS identifies this indicator as “Housing outcomes, such as cost burden and availability of housing units to own or to rent, and housing condition for various demographics, including race or ethnicity, disability status, English proficiency, and age.”
-For each Oregon city over 10,000 population, the dashboard provides data for:
+For each Oregon city with a population of over 10,000, the dashboard provides data for:

-• Availability of housing units to own or to rent is defined as the current number and rate of households who own or rent their homes, also known as tenure in the ACS.
+• Availability of housing units to own or to rent is defined as the current number and rate of households that own or rent their homes, also known as tenure in the ACS.

 • Source: U.S. Census Bureau, American Community Survey, Table DP04